rdaum/moor/crates/moot/README.md

 For this style of assertion we send the read string through an extra round of `eval`.
 This means assertions can use variables; for example `player` is a valid assertion that will resolve to the active player object.
 This _also_ means that assertions must be valid MOO expressions; in particular, strings must be quoted.

 Consecutive lines in this style are treated as a single MOO expression; this allows for better readability if the expected output is complex.

+## Notes: `=foobar`

+Unlike `42` / `< 42`, there's no extra evaluation happening.
+We just look at raw string lines, and compare those.

+This style of assertion is only supported on tests using a network connection.
+That is: this works on `TelnetMootRunner`, but is unimplemented on the `SchedulerMootRunner` used in the `moor-kernel` crate. _STRONGLY_ prefer using this kind of assertion in these networked tests!

 ## Notes: extraneous command output